mist475/EndermiteOverhaul/README.md

 - Enable endermite egg generation (if this is disabled you can only get eggs by killing endermites obtained the regular way)
 - Use a whitelist or a blacklist to configure where endermite eggs should spawn
 - Disable vanilla endermen spawns, forcing the player to find endermite eggs in order to go to the End
+- Add an achievement for killing an endermen spawned near an endermite egg between "Into Fire" and "The End?"

 # Contributing